 OSU Extension, Seneca County currently offers a Master Gardener Volunteer program.
 The Master Gardener Volunteers offer a call-in resource line year-round that provides information and answers questions from residents.
 Resource phone number: 419-447-9722 extension 16.

-The Seneca County Master Gardener Volunteers participate in several community activities including: Earth Day celebrations, maintain two flower beds at the main entrance of the Seneca County Fairgrounds, offer a yearly scholarship for county residents working toward a degree in horticultural sciences, host educational programs for the public, an annual plant sale every spring, and host a monthly Master Gardener internet talk on Seneca County Internet Radio WRSC on the first Thursday of the month at 8:30 am.
+The Seneca County Master Gardener Volunteers participate in several community activities including: Earth Day celebrations, maintain two flower beds at the main entrance of the Seneca County Fairgrounds, offer a yearly scholarship for county residents working toward a degree in horticultural sciences, host educational programs for the public, an annual plant sale every spring, and host a monthly Master Gardener interview on WTTF AM/FM the second Wednesday of every month.
+The interview with Robin Gorrell, airs around 12:30 p.m.

 Any questions about the Seneca County Master Gardener Volunteer program, to request talks from a Master Gardener Volunteer to a local group, or questions about horticultural information contact the Resource Line 419-447-9722 extension 16.